rackerlabs/support-how-to/content/cloud-orchestration/cloud-orchestration-faq.md

 Using the [Cloud Control Panel](http://mycloud.rackspace.com) UI, API or the CLI you can create, edit, update and delete full stack configurations.
-In addition to this service, Orchestration also provide &ldquo;Rackspace Templates&rdquo; section in the Control Panel.
+In addition to this service, Orchestration also provide "Rackspace Templates" section in the Control Panel.
 This include several pre-built templates that incorporate industry best practices and allow customers to quickly deploy specific application and platform stacks such as WordPress, LAMP, PHP, etc.